Ozitron/PaymentApp/README.md

 ## About the Application
 In-memory database used in this application

-There are three endpoints:
+There are three endpoints:\
-\n\t ~/Payment/Add : Creates a payment
+~/Payment/Add : Creates a payment\
-\n\t ~/Payment/GetAll : Gets all payments
+~/Payment/GetAll : Gets all payments\
-\n\t ~/Payment/GetById/{Id} : Return selected payment object for given payment Id
+~/Payment/GetById/{Id} : Return selected payment object for given payment Id\

 ## How to use API methods
 IcePayment_Api_Collection.json file can import to Postman